siddhi-io/siddhi/docs/documentation/siddhi-5.x/user-guide-5.x.md

 !!!
 Note "Always use **absolute path** for SiddhiApps and runner configs."
     Providing absolute path of SiddhiApp file, or directory in `-Dapps` parameter, and when providing the Siddhi runner config yaml on `-Dconfig` parameter while starting Siddhi runner.

+!!!
+Tip "Siddhi Tooling"
+    You can also use the powerful [Siddhi Editor](https://siddhi-io.github.io/siddhi/documentation/siddhi-5.x/quckstart-5.x/#3-using-siddhi-for-the-first-time) to implement and test steam processing applications.

 **Samples**